 U.S. Air Force Job Profile: 1C0X2 Aviation Resource Management

-The job of aviation resource management in the Air Force may not sound like a thrilling job, but these airmen and women are primarily responsible for overseeing parachutes, parachutists and all the related resources and equipment.
+The job of aviation resource management in the Air Force may not sound like an exciting job, but these airmen and women are primarily responsible for overseeing parachutes, parachutists and all the related resources and equipment.
 Anyone who jumps out of an Air Force plane relies heavily on the work this job performs.

 These airmen and women direct and organize aircrew and parachutist resource activities, review aviation mission reports for accuracy and initiate actions to support any policies and procedures.

-This is a role that requires significant attention to detail; you'll be preparing and processing aeronautical and military pay orders and flight authorizations, monitoring flight physicals and training, and overseeing most aircrew and parachutist-related programs.
+It is a role that requires significant attention to detail; you'll be preparing and processing aeronautical and military pay orders and flight authorizations, monitoring flight physicals and training and overseeing most aircrew and parachutist-related programs.